bkamins/bkamins.github.io/_posts/2020-03-26-conversion.md

 ERROR: MethodError: no method matching example(::Float64, ::Float64)
 ```

 So when does the implicit conversion happen?
-Again the maunal explains it [here][called]:
+Again the manual explains it [here][called]:

 > * Assigning to an array converts to the array's element type.
 > * Assigning to a field of an object converts to the declared type of the field.